Data Centers in Molde

 - Earthquake: 0.4 (Low risk).

-While coastal and river flooding are the primary considerations, data center site selection in this market typically prioritizes elevated or protected locations to mitigate these regional factors.
-Other hazards such as tropical cyclones or tsunamis are not material risks for this location.
+While coastal and river flooding are the primary regional considerations, site selection in this market typically prioritizes elevated or protected locations.
+Other hazards such as tropical cyclones or tsunamis are minor or not listed for this location.